aarnphm/morph/docs/content/UserGuide/UserGuide.md

 If you’re unable to access the Morph website:
 - **Internet Connection:** Verify that you have a stable internet connection.
 - **Device Compatibility:** Ensure you are using a computer, as Morph does not support mobile devices.
-- **Browser Requirements:** Confirm that you are using a supported browser (refer to the Appendix for the full list of accepted browsers).
+- **Browser Requirements:** Confirm that you are using a supported browser.
+Refer to the Appendix for the full list of accepted browsers.
 - **Firewall/Network Restrictions:** Make sure your firewall or network settings are not blocking access to the website.
   - **For Windows:** Check your Windows Firewall settings.
   - **For MacOS:** Review your network and security preferences.